-“The most interesting part of the project is that, since we study different areas, we get to share knowledge and complement each other, while also gaining new insights and learning from each other as we work and have fun doing it,” says Ivor Dončević, a student enrolled in the data science graduate program at Algebra.
+“The most interesting part of the project is that, since we study different areas, we get to share knowledge and complement each other, while also gaining new insights and learning from each other as we work and have fun doing it,” says Ivor Dončević, a student enrolled in the data science master program at Algebra.
 “At the start of the project, we all worked together to create a productive atmosphere as team members, and as the project progresses, each member becomes more involved in certain segments based on their respective skills, knowledge and motivation,” emphasizes Ivor.

 His specialization being data science, he elaborates on its role on the project.
 “The role of data scientists is to collect data that will help the application function better.
 If this app becomes widely used, data analysis could provide information on medication use, in terms of which medication is most effective or most used by people who need them, and as such could make this medication more readily available,” he explains.

-Matea Marinić is Ivor’s colleague enrolled in the same data science graduate program.
+Matea Marinić is Ivor’s colleague enrolled in the same data science master program.
 “The role of data scientists is to collect data, which is one of the most time-consuming processes.
 In this case, it involves collecting all the data related to the elderly, such as information about different medications and how they are administered, of course, with the permission of our users who are fully aware of how data is being collected and have given consent to these terms in compliance with the GDPR and other regulations.
 After that, our job is to conduct analyses and provide our marketing colleagues with relevant information so that they can adjust their marketing strategies to the market and for our developer to fine-tune the application according to the wishes and needs of our market target group,” explains Matea.

 Team programmer Mate Kovilić summarizes, “the role of data scientists on this project is to observe the activities and changes in the database and use that data for analysis in order to spot potential problems and suggest improvements that could be made.”
 It is not surprising that data science is at the core of this project since it is currently one of the “trending” areas of technology application, whereas these students have decided to use it for the wellbeing of the community.